Cprudhomme/2021-nouveau_media-projet/groupe1/pages/Cryptographie/decryptagecesar_aureliep.md

 Firstly, I spotted the 'Q' by itself.
 A single letter word in English can only be "a" or "I".

-Secondly, I spotted the "IQ'G".
+Secondly, I spotted the "QI'G".
 Following the reasoning of my first observation, I deduced that it must be "I" for "IT'S".

 I decided to do a test based on this assumption.